2014 Toyota FJ Cruiser

 Cup holders are provided in the center console and all four doors.
 A 12-volt outlet is mounted on the switch panel ahead of the shifter; and a three-prong, grounded 115-volt power outlet in the cargo area with a switch for either 100 or 400 watts of output (the higher figure available when the vehicle is at idle).

 The rear seatback splits 60/40 to optimize cargo carrying options.
 The rear-seat cushion tips forward and can be removed to provide a few more inches of cargo area behind the front seats.
 Rear-hinged rear side doors give easy access to the back seat and cargo area, helped by front seatbacks that fold forward.
 Perhaps appropriately, the front seatback folds a little further forward on the right (curb) side.

-Because the FJ Cruiser has wide C-pillars that may interfere with the driver's rearward vision, a rear sonar system and a rearview camera are included in the Convenience Package, to warn the driver of the proximity of objects when the transmission is in Reverse.
+Because the FJ Cruiser has wide C-pillars that may interfere with the driver's rearward vision, a rearview camera is included in the Convenience Package, to warn the driver of the proximity of objects when the transmission is in Reverse.
+The Upgrade Package adds rear parking sonar.
 We had no trouble parking the FJ in urban settings on our test drive, nor did we have to move into strange positions to see stoplights through the upright windshield.